Skip to content

 • Password = <yourGlobalSoftwarePassword> (default: dietpi)

-The configuration contains setting devices (e.g. router) to use Pi-hole for DNS resolution.
+The setup contains setting devices (e.g. router) to use Pi-hole for DNS resolution.

 Option 1 - Setup single devices to use the Pi-hole DNS server